techmyth/techmyth.github.io/content/posts/homelab-veeam-diagrammer.en.md

 PS C:\Users\jocolon>
 ```

-To confirm if the required Veeam modules are present, you can use the **"Get-Module "** cmdlet as shown in the following example:
+To confirm if the required Veeam modules are present, you can use the `Get-Module` cmdlet as shown in the following example:

 ```text
 PS C:\Users\jocolon> Get-Module -ListAvailable -Name @('Veeam.Backup.PowerShell')